-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 Competition in Spain is governed by Law 15/2007 on the Defence of Competition and its implementing regulation approved by Royal Decree 261/2008.
 Articles 101 and 102 of the Treaty on the Functioning of the European Union also apply in cases where there is an effect on trade between EU member states.

-Damages actions are regulated by Directive 2014/104/EU, which was transposed into Spanish law through Royal Decree‐Law 9/2017 and which amended:
+Damages actions are regulated by Directive 2014/104/EU, which was transposed into Spanish law by Royal Decree‐Law 9/2017 and which amended:

 - the Law on the Defence of Competition to incorporate substantive provisions; and